 Those agents approach every part of their day ready to succeed, whether it’s learning a new system, interacting with their peers or solving a problem for a customer.

 While churn is a challenge that must be managed across all call centres, we have found that management that takes specific steps to help their agents find their sense of purpose will be well positioned to maintain a steady – and satisfied – workforce.

-- Read: Articles on How to engage and motivate call centre employees
+- Read more articles on How to engage and motivate call centre employees

-- Invest in your employees: Find upcoming industry courses, conferences and networking events on our Events Calendar
+- Invest in your employees: Find upcoming industry training courses, conferences and networking events on our Industry Events Calendar